MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Compare-Object.md

 in the same position in a collection.
 The default value is `[Int32]::MaxValue`, which means that `Compare-Object` examines the entire object collection.

-When working with large collections, the default value might not be efficient but is very accurate.
+When working with large collections, the default value might not be efficient but is accurate.
 Specifying a smaller value for **SyncWindow** can increase performance but could have lower accuracy.